-As discussed above, under the terms of the Agreement, the Company will own a 3% net smelter returns royalty ("NSR"), and as a result, future financial results will be in part dependent on market conditions for high value lithium compounds.
+As discussed above, under the terms of the Agreement, the Company will own a 3% NSR, and as a result, future financial results will be in part dependent on market conditions for high value lithium compounds.
 Because of that dependency, it is important for the Company to monitor closely the salient trends, developments and conditions of the lithium market.

 Although lithium demand has grown steadily from its lows in 2009, the worldwide market for lithium is still relatively small compared to other metallic commodities, and its pricing is opaque, with most sales of lithium products under private contracts.
+Lithium prices and demands have generally been positive in recent months.

-Roskill in its July 2020 Lithium: Outlook to 2030 estimates that lithium carbonate equivalent ("LCE") world demand will grow from an estimated 298,075 tonnes in 2019 to 1,845,714 tonnes in 2030.
+Roskill, in its July 2020 Lithium: Outlook to 2030, estimates that lithium carbonate equivalent ("LCE") world demand will grow from an estimated 298,075 tonnes in 2019 to 1,845,714 tonnes in 2030.